 - If our forecasts of demand for products are too high, we may accumulate excess inventories of products, which could lead to markdown allowances or write-offs affecting some or all of such excess inventories.
 We may also have to adjust the prices of our existing products to reduce such excess inventories; - If demand for specific products increases beyond what we forecast, our suppliers and third-party manufacturers may not be able to increase production or obtain required components quickly enough to meet the demand.
-Our failure to meet market demand may lead to missed opportunities to increase our base of gamers, damage our relationships with retailers or harm our business; - The on-going transition to new console platforms increases the likelihood that we could fail to accurately forecast demand for headsets and other accessories for these platforms.
+Our failure to meet market demand may lead to missed opportunities to increase our base of gamers, damage our relationships with retailers or harm our business; and - The on-going transition to new console platforms increases the likelihood that we could fail to accurately forecast demand for headsets and other accessories for these platforms.

-Our results of operations and financial condition may be adversely affected by global business, political, operational, financial and economic conditions.
+Our results of operations and financial condition may be adversely affected by global business, political, operational, financial, and economic conditions.

-We face global business, political, operational, financial and economic risks inherent in international business, many of which are beyond our control, including:
+We face business, political, operational, financial, and economic risks inherent in international business, many of which are beyond our control, including:

-- trade restrictions, higher tariffs, currency fluctuations or the imposition of additional regulations relating to import or export of our products, especially in China, where many of our Turtle Beach products are manufactured, which could force us to seek alternate manufacturing sources or increase our costs; - difficulties obtaining domestic and foreign export, import and other governmental approvals, permits and licenses, and compliance with foreign laws, which could halt, interrupt or delay our operations if we cannot obtain such approvals, permits and licenses; - compliance with anti-corruption laws, including the U.S. Foreign Corrupt Practices Act of 1977, the U.K. Bribery Act 2010, the European Union Anti-Corruption Act and other similar laws, or non-compliance that could subject us to trade sanctions administered by the Office of Foreign Assets Control, the U.S. Department of Commerce and equivalent foreign entities; - difficulties encountered by our international distributors or us in staffing and managing foreign operations or international sales, including higher labor costs; - transportation delays and difficulties of managing international distribution channels; - longer payment cycles for, and greater difficulty collecting, accounts receivable; - political and economic instability, including wars, terrorism, political unrest, boycotts, curtailment of trade and other business restrictions, any of which could materially and adversely affect our net sales and results of operations; - public health issues (for example, an outbreak of a contagious disease such as COVID-19); and - natural disasters.
+- Higher product component costs and higher transportation and logistics costs driven by increasing rates of inflation globally; - trade restrictions, higher tariffs, currency fluctuations or the imposition of additional regulations relating to import or export of our products, especially in China, where many of our Turtle Beach products are manufactured, which could force us to seek alternate manufacturing sources or increase our costs; - difficulties obtaining domestic and foreign export, import and other governmental approvals, permits and licenses, and compliance with foreign laws, which could halt, interrupt or delay our operations if we cannot obtain such approvals, permits and licenses; - compliance with anti-corruption laws, including the U.S. Foreign Corrupt Practices Act of 1977, the U.K. Bribery Act 2010, the European Union Anti-Corruption Act and other similar laws, or non-compliance that could subject us to trade sanctions administered by the Office of Foreign Assets Control, the U.S. Department of Commerce and equivalent foreign entities; - difficulties encountered by our international distributors or us in staffing and managing foreign operations or international sales, including higher labor costs and tightening of the overall labor markets; - · transportation delays and difficulties of managing international distribution channels; - longer payment cycles for, and greater difficulty collecting, accounts receivable; - political and economic instability, including wars, terrorism, political unrest, boycotts, curtailment of trade and other business restrictions, any of which could materially and adversely affect our net sales and results of operations; - public health issues (for example, an outbreak of a contagious disease such as COVID-19); and - natural disasters.

-Any of these factors could reduce our net sales, decrease our gross margins, increase our expenses or reduce our profitability.
+Any of these factors could reduce our net sales, decrease our gross margins, increase our expenses, or reduce our profitability.
 Should we establish our own operations in international territories where we currently utilize a distributor, we will become subject to greater risks associated with operating outside of the United States.